reinhart1010/nix/docs/en/common/gitlab.md

 # gitlab

 Ruby wrapper for the GitLab API.
-Some subcommands such as `gitlab ctl` have their own usage documentation.
+Some subcommands such as `ctl` have their own usage documentation.
 More information: <https://narkoz.github.io/gitlab/>.

 - Create a new project: